pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 Installing required applications for the deployment
 ---------------------------------------------------

+The entire deployment requires the following applications to be used a somee point during the process, so it's useful to prepare your local system with all of the files before you start your deployment:
+- Helm
+- kubectl
+- Docker
+- unzip (or something equivalent to extract files from .zip archive files.)
+- az cli (only for AKS deployments)
+- pks cli (only for PKS deployments)
+- Google Cloud SDK and gcloud (only for GKe deployments)

 Some of the required applications are binary files that you download from the organization's download area; other applications can be installed by using a Windows package manager application such as [Chocolatey](https://chocolatey.org/).

 Note: In order to use the docker command in the runbooks, you install the Docker application directly from the Docker website.
 For your convenience, the instructions available on the Docker website are included in this document.